csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 ### 17.5.2 Wide-Area Networks

-**Wide-area networks** (**WANs**) emerged in the late 1960s, mainly as an academic re- search project to provide efficient communication among sites, allowing hardware and software to be shared conveniently and economically by a wide community of users.
-Systems that allowed remote terminals to be connected to a central com- puter via telephone lines were developed in the early 1960s, but they were not true WANs.
+**Wide-area networks** (**WANs**) emerged in the late 1960s, mainly as an academic research project to provide efficient communication among sites, allowing hardware and software to be shared conveniently and economically by a wide community of users.
+Systems that allowed remote terminals to be connected to a central computer via telephone lines were developed in the early 1960s, but they were not true WANs.
 The first WAN to be designed and developed was the _Arpanet_.
 Work on the Arpanet began in 1968.
 The Arpanet has grown from a four-site experimental network to a worldwide network of networks, the **Internet**, comprising hundreds of millions of computer systems.
 Typical links on the Internet are fiber-optic lines and, sometimes, satellite channels.
 Data rates for wide-area links typically range from a few megabits per second to hundreds of gigabits per second.
 The last link, to end user sites, has traditionally been the slowest link, using such technologies as _digital subscriber line_ (DSL) technology (supporting a few megabits per second) or dial-up modem connections over land-based telephone lines (supporting up to 56 kilobits per second).
 Today, the last link is typically a cable modem or fiber optic connection (each supporting tens of megabits per second), or a wireless connection supporting several megabits per second.

-In addition to limits on data rates, communication in a WAN must also contend with significant **latency**: a message may take up to a few hundred milliseconds to be delivered across the world, both due to speed of light delays, and due to queu- ing delays at a number of routers in the path of the message.
+In addition to limits on data rates, communication in a WAN must also contend with significant **latency**: a message may take up to a few hundred milliseconds to be delivered across the world, both due to speed of light delays, and due to queuing delays at a number of routers in the path of the message.
 Applications whose data and computing resources are distributed geographically have to be carefully designed to ensure latency does not affect system performance excessively.

 WANs can be classified into **two types:**

 - In **discontinuous connection** WANs, such as those based on mobile wireless connections, hosts are connected to the network only part of the time.

-- In **continuous connection** WANs, such as the wired Internet, hosts are con- nected to the network at all times.
+- In **continuous connection** WANs, such as the wired Internet, hosts are connected to the network at all times.

-Networks that are not continuously connected typically do not allow transac- tions across sites, but may keep local copies of remote data, and refresh the copies periodically (every night, for instance).
-For applications where consistency is not critical, such as sharing of documents, groupware systems such as Lotus Notes allow updates of remote data to be made locally, and the updates are then prop- agated back to the remote site periodically.
+Networks that are not continuously connected typically do not allow transactions across sites, but may keep local copies of remote data, and refresh the copies periodically (every night, for instance).
+For applications where consistency is not critical, such as sharing of documents, groupware systems such as Lotus Notes allow updates of remote data to be made locally, and the updates are then propagated back to the remote site periodically.
 There is a potential for conflicting updates at different sites, conflicts that have to be detected and resolved.
 A mechanism for detecting conflicting updates is described later, in Section 25.5.4; the resolution mechanism for conflicting updates is, however, application dependent.

 ## 17.6 Summary

 - Centralized database systems run entirely on a single computer.
-With the growth of personal computers and local-area networking, the database front- end functionality has moved increasingly to clients, with server systems providing the back-end functionality.
+With the growth of personal computers and local-area networking, the database front-end functionality has moved increasingly to clients, with server systems providing the back-end functionality.
 Client–server interface protocols have helped the growth of client–server database systems.

 - Servers can be either transaction servers or data servers, although the use of transaction servers greatly exceeds the use of data servers for providing database services.